By Ed Staskus

 “He lived on the same street as we did, in the neighborhood, just down the street from the credit union, when we were children,” said Rita Zvirblis, who served as secretary for Taupa’s board of directors in its early years.
 “He was a really nice kid, really quiet.”

-After he was arrested, U.S. Magistrate Judge Kenneth McHargh unsealed an affidavit revealing the extent of the embezzlement, which was more than $10 million, making it one of the largest cases of fraud ever against a credit union in the country.
+After he was arrested, U.S. Magistrate Judge Kenneth McHargh unsealed an affidavit revealing the extent of the embezzlement, which was more than $10 million, making it one of the largest cases of fraud against a credit union ever n the country.
 The largest, involving the St. Paul Croatian Credit Union, was coincidentally also in Cleveland, Ohio.

 The criminal complaint against Alex Spirikaitis was for allegedly making false statements to a credit union from 2011 through 2013.